 I served as a Student Representative for the academic year 2011-2012, and as chair of the Student-Staff Consultative Committee.

 I was the principal organiser of the highly successful 2012 postgraduate Symposium Museum Utopias: Navigating the Imaginary, Ideal and possible Museum, hosted by the School of Museum Studies, University of Leicester, on 27-28 March 2012.

 I have also assisted in the smooth running of the 2011 postgraduate Symposium, Curiouser and Curiouser: Challenging Conventions and Celebrating the Unusual, and as a project advisor for our most recent conference, Museum Metamorphosis: The Adaptable and Changing Museum, held at the School on 5-6 November 2013.

 Teaching and Mentoring

 Since 2011, I have been an active participant in informal PhD-led seminars for Masters students in the School, known as 'Think Tanks'.
 In 2011 and 2012, I led two interactive, object-focussed seminars on the theme of seventeenth-century collecting, which were praised for their innovative approach by both students and peer reviewers.
+In 2013, I led another interactive seminar on the display of contemporary art in science museums.
 I have also had the pleasure of co-leading and peer-reviewing a number of Think Tank sessions with colleagues.

 From 2011-2012, I supported a Masters student with Asperger’s Syndrome.
 As academic mentor, I assisted the student with interpreting, planning, structuring and writing essays, presentations and reports.
 Through my support, and their own hard work, the student achieved a Distinction.